Skip to main content

 The Endocrine System Your Body’s Regulatory Authority

 To appreciate the connection between your internal state and your rights, we must first illuminate the system responsible for your vitality.
-The functions as your body’s internal communication network, using hormones as chemical messengers to regulate everything from your sleep-wake cycle to your stress response and metabolic rate.
+The endocrine system functions as your body’s internal communication network, using hormones as chemical messengers to regulate everything from your sleep-wake cycle to your stress response and metabolic rate.

 Glands such as the thyroid, adrenals, pituitary, and gonads produce these messengers, releasing them into the bloodstream to act on target cells throughout the body.
 This is a system of exquisite precision, a dynamic interplay of signals and feedback loops designed to maintain a state of equilibrium, or homeostasis.